-Bernese Mountain Dog puppies are a versatile working dog originating from the farmlands of Switzerland.
+Our Bernese Mountain Dog puppies for sale make a loyal and friendly pet while excelling in obedience, tracking, and herding!
+It is a versatile working breed originating from the farmlands of Switzerland.
 Bred to herd cattle, pull carts, and be the farm watchdog; the Bernese Mountain Dog also makes one of the most loyal companions around.
-A large and sturdy dog, the Bernese Mountain Dog is the only Swiss Mountain Dog with long hair.
-Our Bernese Mountain Dog puppies for sale will make a loyal and friendly pet while also excelling in obedience, tracking, and herding!
+A large and sturdy dog, Bernese Mountain Dog puppies are the only Swiss Mountain Dog with long hair.

 Are you looking for a large, sturdy dog that is incredibly loyal, connects well with people, loves to work hard, and has a beautiful tri-color coat?

-If that is the dog you want, then you need a Bernese Mountain Dog puppy!
+If that is the dog you want, then check out our Bernese Mountain Dog puppies for sale!

 Known for their size, work ethic, loyalty, and easy-going nature; the Bernese Mountain Dog is a wonderful addition to any family, especially if you have room for its size.

 If you are looking for a larger dog that is built for work and fun, then you need to purchase your Bernese Mountain Dog puppy today!

 Good-natured - Bernese Mountain Dogs have a sweet nature and enjoy having fun and playing, especially when it involves people that they know.

 Loyal - The Bernese Mountain Dog breed make good watchdogs because of their loyalty to their master and family.
 While they are protective, they are not overly aggressive, so your visiting friends and family don’t have to worry when they visit.

 Calm - It is an easy-going breed, and it doesn’t get as agitated or aggressive as some breeds.
 This is a good combination for people who like large dogs but don’t want an aggressive breed.